MSnow-21/CodeRefactor/README.md

 Project Execution:
 Steps
-•	Structured HTML elements to meet standard format.
+•Structured HTML elements to meet standard format.
 Put Head, DIV, UL, LI, and P in proper locations.
 Removed extra spacing between UL, LI, and P tags.
-•	Renamed Main title page.
+•Renamed Main title page.
-•	Reviewed H tags and replaced last tag that was not in proper order.
+•Reviewed H tags and replaced last tag that was not in proper order.
-•	Updated Search Engine Optimization content div to proper ID and Class definitions.
+•Updated Search Engine Optimization content div to proper ID and Class definitions.
 This provided functionality to the websites click element.
-•	Added alt = “” to all image elements.
+•Added alt = “” to all image elements.
 Removed unnecessary img tags.
-•	Reviewed document to ensure the required semantic IDs.
+•Reviewed document to ensure the required semantic IDs.
-•	Reordered CSS to match flow of html document.
+•Reordered CSS to match flow of html document.
-•	Entered notes over each CSS section to clarify portion of html document.
+•Entered notes over each CSS section to clarify portion of html document.
-•	Added apostrophes to missing font-family’s.
+•Added apostrophes to missing font-family’s.
+•Added buttons classes in header of unordered list section.
+•Updated all background colors to match headers text to background color ratio.

 Lessons Learned:
-•	For Semantic elements: I almost initially decided to change the DIV classes to Header tags until I learned the restrictions of placing Header tags within other Header tags.
+•For Semantic elements: I almost initially decided to change the DIV classes to Header tags until I learned the restrictions of placing Header tags within other Header tags.
+•Test the constrast ratio for font and background colors to ensure they meet accessibility requirements.

 Final Product:
 The website meets the required specifications and functionality.
 HTML has been structured properly.
 All classes, IDs, and CSS layouts meet accessibility requirements.
 All html and css code flow as required.